-Kelly Geiger is a riding instructor and trainer out of Sunny Slope Stables in Damascus, Oregon (just minutes outside the city of Portland).
+Kelly Geiger is a riding instructor and trainer out of Lareigh Stables in Boring, Oregon nestled in beautiful Clackamas County.

 Her specialties include dressage and natural horsemanship.
 Kelly believes in using core dressage fundamentals in a variety of disciplines to improve strength and balance in both the horse and rider.
 These values, combined with foundation principles of natural horsemanship, help to develop strong connections between horse and rider.